 The Pine Valley area is ready for you to explore.
 You have the Vermont Institute of Natural Science Center and the Marsh-Billings-Rockefeller National Historic Park within the local area.
 You can tour and purchase Vermont’s famed cheese and maple syrup at Sugarbush Farm, take a hot air balloon ride over the countryside or take a walk around Historic Woodstock Vermont Village, billed as “The Prettiest Small Town in America.”

 Pine Hollow Campground: Pownal

 Head to Pownal where the Berkshire Hills meet the Green Mountains and stay for a whole at Pine Hollow Campground.
-60 sites include water, electric and sewer with cable TV and Wi-Fi available.
-Pine Hollow’s clean modern restrooms, showers, and laundry facilities are highly rated by the Good Sam RV Club.
+Sixty sites include water, electric and sewer with cable TV and Wi-Fi available.
+The Good Sam RV Club highly rates Pine Hollow's clean, modern restrooms, showers, and laundry facilities.
 You also have camping supplies available, dump stations, group pavilions and more all encompassed by massive pine trees and a spring fed pond.

 Southern Vermont is an excellent area for outdoors and country lovers.
 History buffs will appreciate the Bennington Battle Monument, a covered bridge tour or Old First Church, home of Robert Frost’s final resting place.
 Outdoor enthusiasts can explore Mount Greylock, the top portions of the Appalachian Trail, the Hopkins Memorial Forest, and the Green Mountain National Forest.
 There’s plenty of quaint shopping areas to explore.